jb-balaji/edge-ai-suites/robotics-ai-suite/docs/embodied/sample_pipelines/mpc_demo.rst

 Model Predictive Control Demo
 #############################

 Model predictive control (MPC) is an advanced method of process control that is used to control a process while satisfying a set of constraints.
 Model predictive controllers rely on dynamic models of the process, most often linear empirical models obtained by system identification.
 The main advantage of MPC is the fact that it allows the current timeslot to be optimized, while keeping future timeslots in account.
 Also MPC has the ability to anticipate future events and can take control actions accordingly.
-These features can benefit current model-based robotics control in Perception-Action frequency gap, unsmoothness of generated trajectories, and potential collision.
+These features can benefit the current model-based robotics control in the Perception-Action frequency gap, unsmoothness of generated trajectories, and potential collision.

-Here, we adopted an open-source MPC project named Optimal Control for Switched Systems (OCS2) and built a complete pipeline consisting of AI reference model(ACT), MPC(OCS2), and simulation(MUJOCO).
+Here, we adopted an open-source MPC project named Optimal Control for Switched Systems (OCS2) and built a complete pipeline consisting of AI reference model (ACT), MPC(OCS2), and simulation(MUJOCO).
 The picture below shows the ROS node/topic graph of this demo with three modules: ACT AI model module (marked as red), OCS2 MPC optimization module (marked as green), and Mujoco simulation module (marked as blue).

 .. image:: assets/images/mpc-ros-graph.jpg
    :width: 85%